Did you know?

 A natural hunter with a great nose, superb stamina, and the ability to work over rough terrain, the Curly-Coated Retriever is known for his gentle mouth which he uses to carry wounded or dead animals back to his master.

-The Curly-Coated Retriever stands up to 27 inches tall at the shoulder, and has a distinctive black or liver-coloured coat that is covered in dense, tight curls that lie close to the body.
+The Curly-Coated Retriever is the tallest of the retrievers, standing up to 27 inches (69 cm) tall at the shoulder.
+He has a distinctive black or liver-coloured coat that is covered in dense, tight curls that lie close to the body.
 His coat is oily and sheds dirt, mud, and burrs easily.
 An easy-care dog for grooming, his coat requires no trimming.

 Photos displayed courtesy of Pat Renshaw, Riverwood Reg’d, Ontario